hannesdelbeke/substance-painter-plugin-template/README.md

 ### HOW TO USE THIS TEMPLATE

 1. Click on **[Use this template](https://github.com/rochacbruno/python-project-template/generate)**
-3. Give a name to your project
+3. Give a name to your project, e.g. `my-awesome-project`
-   (e.g. `my_awesome_project` recommendation is to use all lowercase and underscores separation for repo names.)
-3. Wait until the first run of CI finishes
-   (Github Actions will process the template and commit to your new repo)
+3. Wait until the first run of CI finishes.
+Github Actions will process the template and commit to your new repo.
 4. If you want [codecov](https://about.codecov.io/sign-up/) Reports and Automatic Release to [PyPI](https://pypi.org)
   On the new repository `settings->secrets` add your `PYPI_API_TOKEN` and `CODECOV_TOKEN` (get the tokens on respective websites)
 4. Read the file [CONTRIBUTING.md](CONTRIBUTING.md)